Particl-Community/academy/in-depth/indepth_staking.rst

 Particl Proof-of-Stake (PPoS)
 -----------------------------

-To support its network and verify its transactions, Particl uses Particl Proof-of-Stake (**PPoS**), a unique Proof-of-Stake consensus mechanism designed by the Particl team.
-Unlike Bitcoin's Proof-of-Work consensus mechanism, which is secured by costly and electricity hungry "mining" machines, **Particl makes the entire process of verifying transactions digital**.
+To support its network and verify its transactions, Particl uses Particl Proof-of-Stake (PPoS), a unique Proof-of-Stake consensus mechanism designed by the Particl team.
+Unlike Bitcoin's Proof-of-Work consensus mechanism, which is secured by costly and electricity hungry "mining" machines, Particl makes the entire process of verifying transactions digital.

 Every online user is a staking node that verifies the integrity of the network in real-time.
-When a staker finds a transaction block and validates the transactions it contains with the rest of the network, they receive a **staking reward**.
+When a staker finds a transaction block and validates the transactions it contains with the rest of the network, they receive a staking reward.

 While the Proof-of-Stake consensus mechanism isn't particularly new, Particl has been pioneering the technology by making it much more flexible, secure, and also private.
 Indeed, PPoS is packed with several leading edge capabilities that let you effortlessly reap all the benefits of Proof-of-Stake, but without any of its typical security and convenience concessions.

 PPoS Quick Facts
 ^^^^^^^^^^^^^^

-	- Yearly staking interest paid in **dividend-like payments**.
+- Yearly staking interest paid in dividend-like payments.
-	- **Redistributes all marketplace fees** to stakers.
+- Redistributes all marketplace fees to stakers.
-	- Modern and rock solid staking **security**.
+- Modern and rock solid staking security.
-	- Adjustable level of **privacy** available.
+- Adjustable level of privacy available.
-	- **No minimum** number of PART coins required to receive staking rewards.
+- No minimum number of PART coins required to receive staking rewards.

 Earn Passive Income
 -------------------

 .. tip::
-   **Pro tip:** If you stake enough PART coins, your staking rewards could pay for the entirety of your listing fees!
+   Pro tip: If you stake enough PART coins, your staking rewards could pay for the entirety of your listing fees!

 Staking on Particl can be a great source of passive income.
-In fact, just by keeping your Particl Desktop client connected to the internet, you automatically earn a **yearly interest of 2% to 5%** on the PART coins held in your public balance.
-In other words, **the more PART coins you own, the more PART coins you earn**!
+In fact, just by keeping your Particl Desktop client connected to the internet, you automatically earn a yearly interest of 2% to 5% on the PART coins held in your public balance.
+In other words, the more PART coins you own, the more PART coins you earn.
 Simple enough, right?

 What's a staking reward?
 ^^^^^^^^^^^^^^^^^^^^^^^

 A staking reward is defined as any number of PART coins received from the Particl network in exchange for securing it.
-These rewards are **proportionally** paid to stakers in exchange for their contribution in securing the network and validating transactions.
+These rewards are proportionally paid to stakers in exchange for their contribution in securing the network and validating transactions.
 This process is entirely automatic and happens in the background without you requiring to do any manual task.

 How much can I earn?
 ^^^^^^^^^^^^^^^^^^^^

 As a general rule of thumb, you can calculate that you'd be able to earn an interest rate of 2% to 5% on the PART coins you hold in your public balance.
 However, the variability and unpredictibility of certain factors makes it impossible to tell exactly how much you will earn staking on Particl.

-If staking 24/7, you are **guaranteed to earn at least 2% per year** in staking interest on the coins held in your public balance.
+If staking 24/7, you are guaranteed to earn at least 2% per year in staking interest on the coins held in your public balance.
 But that's only if 100% of the coins in circulation are being staked by their owners.

 In reality, only about 35% to 55% of the coins in circulation are staked at any time, which means staking rewards get redistributed among a smaller pool of stakers.
 This directly translates to stakers receiving staking rewards more often, which leads to the actual yearly staking interest rate to be higher than the guaranteed minimum of 2%.